 One thing that dogs and birds have in common is that they're both often pretty easy to distract and bribe with food.
 Offering them plenty of tasty treats can be a great way to reward each of them for good behavior during the introductory phase of their relationship.
 Be sure to have plenty of treats for each animal on hand before beginning your sessions with them.

-After several sessions of bringing the bird and dog into the same room together and helping them get accustomed to one another, you can begin to allow your dog to be off-leash in the area as long as he or she continues to behave and not harass the bird.
-However, for your bird's protection, never allow him or her out of the cage while the dog is present, and never leave the animals in the same room together unsupervised.
+After several sessions of bringing the bird and dog into the same room together and helping them get accustomed to one another, you can begin to allow your dog to be off-leash in the area as long as it continues to behave and not harass the bird.
+However, for your bird's protection, never allow it out of the cage while the dog is present, and never leave the animals in the same room together unsupervised.
 Accidents can always happen, even with the most well-trained and trustworthy canines.
-The best way to reduce the risk for your pets is to simply keep your bird inside of the cage while the dog is around.
+The best way to reduce the risk for your pets is to simply keep your bird inside the cage while the dog is around.

 Problems and Proofing Behavior

 It's important to recognize that the difficulty of this process will be quite different depending on the breed and age of your dog.
 If your dog is a puppy, the training and introduction are going to take more consistency and time.
 Also, if your dog has a strong hunting instinct, it will take more effort to introduce it to your bird.
 Keep these factors in mind as you begin the acclimation process, but don't get discouraged.
 As long as you put in the effort, most pets will eventually figure out how to live amicably in the same space.